 Using the Data when Hiring and Managing

 Paramount Freight Systems understands that in today’s trucking industry that changes is inevitable.
 The ability to adapt to an ever changing industry is what allows us to continue to grow.
-Paramount is a valuable resource for our customers and our owner operators (of all ages).
+Paramount is a valuable resource for our customers and our Owner Operators and Lease Purchasers (of all ages).
 We strive each day to make our workplace better and to provide our drivers a place they can call home.